JSitter/electron-loris/README.md

 This project implements the phaser 3 game engine into GitHub's Electron framework to provide a cross platform experience.

 ## Animated Tiles
-Support for animated tiles in phaser 3
+Support for animated tiles in phaser 3 is added with animated tiles.
+However this feature is currently a work in progress.

 ## Development Notice
 This project is still in very early development.
 Everything you see will likely change from week to week.